 Eben Tisdale was one of the industry’s most dedicated and effective advocates.
-After losing his battle with cancer in 1998, Eben’s friends, family and colleagues created the fellowship as a lasting tribute to his commitment to the importance of public policy in the high-tech arena.
+After losing his battle with cancer in 1998, Eben’s friends, family and colleagues created the Tisdale Fellowship Scholarship for students in the TFAS Business + Government Relations program as a lasting tribute to his commitment to the importance of public policy in the high-tech arena.
 Throughout his career, Eben made a special effort to bring bright young people to Washington.
 Through a long-term commitment as a mentor and friend, he helped many achieve outstanding success in government and in the private sector.
 The fellowship is a living monument to Eben’s legacy of nurturing young people’s interest in high technology and public policy.

 ABOUT EBEN SMITH TISDALE